Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: O2O Safe RL with Value Pre-Alignment

-As demonstrated in \cref{fig_intro}, naively finetuning the offline policy for safe RL would not work well and the finetuned policy shows clear ``inertia" in improving its performance: within a long period after online finetuning starts, its cost stays far below the limit, but its reward is quite low and not improving at all.
-This implies that such a strategy automatically ``inherits" the conservatism from offline safe RL and is reluctant to actively explore in order to fully utilize the safe gap below the cost limit.
-In this section, we delve into the failure of naive finetuning, which points to two unique challenges for policy finetuning in O2O safe RL, i.e., erroneous offline Q-estimations and Lagrange multiplier mismatch.
-To address these problems, we propose a framework for O2O safe RL, namely warM-stArt safe Reinforcement learning with Value prE-aLignment (Marvel).
+As shown in Fig.~\ref{fig_intro}, naively finetuning the offline policy for safe RL would not work and the finetuned policy shows clear ``inertia" in improving its performance: within a long period after online finetuning starts, its cost stays far below the limit, but its reward is quite low and not improving.
+This implies that such a strategy automatically ``inherits" the conservatism from offline safe RL and is reluctant to actively explore to fully utilize the safe gap below the cost limit.
+In this section, we delve into this failure of naive finetuning, which points to two unique challenges for policy finetuning in O2O safe RL, i.e., erroneous offline Q-estimations and Lagrange multiplier mismatch.
+To address these, we propose a framework for O2O safe RL, i.e., warM-stArt safe RL with Value prE-aLignment (Marvel).